brillout/wildcard-api/docs/readme.template.md

 ### What is Wildcard

-Wildcard is a JavaScript library to create an API between the browser and your Node.js server.
+Wildcard is a JavaScript library to create an API between your frontend and your Node.js server.

 With Wildcard,
 creating an API is as easy as creating a JavaScript function: